-Income Taxes.
-There was no income tax expense for the three months ended February 28, 2009 and for the same period in 2008.
-The Company did not record income tax expense during the first quarter of 2009 or 2008 due to the tax benefits of the Company's net loss not being recognized due to a full valuation for deferred tax assets being recorded.
-It is management's current belief it is "more likely than not" that future tax benefits will not be realized as a result of future income.
+There was no U.S. income tax expense for the three months ended August 31, 2009 and for the same period in 2008.
+The Company did not record income tax expense during the third quarter of 2009 or 2008 due to the utilization of net operating losses and foreign tax credit carryforwards, which were not previously benefited in the Company's financial statements.
+It is managements' current belief it is "more likely than not" that future tax benefits will not be realized and, as a result, no net deferred tax asset is reflected in the Company's financial statements.